ZhengQY421/CS-1332-Study-Guide/Study Guide.md

 * ArrayList is typically used to store Objects (primitives as Wrapper Objects).
 Arrays are used to store primitives and objects.
 * Dynamically resizes when adding to a full ArrayList.
 Java's built-in ArrayList resizes the array backing structure to 1.5 of its original size.
 * Accessing element is O(1).
-* Inserting/Searching/Removing is O(n) with the exception of the last element, which is O(1).
+* Inserting/Searching/Removing is O(n) with the exception of the last element, which is O(1), if there is access to the tail node.

 ## II.
 Linked List
 * LinkedList can be understood as a chain of nodes, where each node has its own data and connection to the neighboring nodes.